 Help Olivia & Juniper continue their journey.
-Fill their treasure chest by contributing any amount and gain access to the tracker + personal emails from the high seas and beyond.
-You can contribute via PAYPAL or PATREON!
+Fill their treasure chest by contributing any amount to PATREON or PAYPAL

 “To be truly challenging, a voyage, like a life, must rest on a firm foundation of financial unrest.
 Otherwise, you are doomed to a routine traverse, the kind known to yachtsmen who play with their boats at sea… “cruising” it is called.
 Voyaging belongs to seamen, and to the wanderers of the world who cannot, or will not, fit in.
 If you are contemplating a voyage and you have the means, abandon the venture until your fortunes change.
 Only then will you know what the sea is all about.